 To serve, you can either prop Halloween cake pops up in something, or lay them on a platter.

-Or, lay monster cake pops out on a simple or Halloween-themed platter.
+Or, lay monster cake pops out on a simple baking pan or Halloween-themed platter.

-These Halloween cake pops are best enjoyed the day they are made, but you can make them up to 24 hours in advance (my Halloween pudding cups are a better make ahead treat if you’re looking for that).
+These Halloween cake pops are best enjoyed the day they are made, but you can make them up to 24 hours in advance.

 Do not store them in the fridge or freezer.
 The candy melts may sweat when brought to room temperature, and this can cause cracking and color bleeding.